dahliaspinoff/sichelia/survey_material/README.md

 # Survey

 This repository contains the materials related to the survey used to evaluate the web application SICHELIA.
+The survey was designed in Italian, but here we report the English version for clarity.

 ## Methodology

-The usability test was conducted through an anonymous online questionnaire administered to groups of real users.
-Participants tested the web app in two contexts:
+The survey was conceived as a usability test and was conducted through an anonymous online questionnaire administered to groups of real users.
+Participants tested the SICHELIA web app in two contexts:

 - Controlled environment: supervised sessions to directly observe user interaction.
 - Uncontrolled environment: independent use of the application.